raspberrypilearning/documenting-your-code/en/step_5.md

 --- /task ---

-You could upload this simple HTML page to a hosting service to provide your users with information about your software.
+You could upload this basic HTML page to a hosting service to provide your users with information about your software.
+The next steps of this project will show you how to build a more professional documentation website using the Sphinx tool.